Testing (album)

 Testing is the third studio album by American rapper ASAP Rocky.
 It was released on May 25, 2018, by ASAP Worldwide, Polo Grounds Music and RCA Records.
 The album includes guest appearances from Frank Ocean, Kid Cudi, Skepta, French Montana, Kodak Black, Dev Hynes and FKA Twigs, among others, and was produced primarily by Hector Delgado and ASAP Rocky himself, alongside a variety of high-profile record producers.

 Testing was supported by two singles: "ASAP Forever" and "Praise the Lord (Da Shine)", alongside numerous promotional singles.
-The album received generally positive reviews from critics and debuted at number four on the US Billboard 200, earning 75,000 album-equivalent units of which 13,000 were pure sales, becoming ASAP Rocky's third consecutive top-five album on the chart.
+The album received generally positive reviews from critics and debuted at number four on the US Billboard 200, earning 75,000 album-equivalent units of which 13,000 were pure sales; it became ASAP Rocky's third consecutive top-five album on the chart.

 Background

 In September 2017, ASAP Rocky announced the release of a new album, originally scheduled for a late 2017 release.
 The previous month, ASAP Rocky released Cozy Tapes Vol. 2: Too Cozy as part of the rap collective ASAP Mob.

 In January 2018, the album's title was cryptically left under SoundCloud song descriptions, until being officially confirmed in May 2018.
 In an interview with GQ, Rocky stated: "My new album is really about testing new sounds.
 People are scared to test new sounds, so they go with what's current 'cause it's the easy thing to do.
 The top 100 songs sound a certain way.
 People cater more to that because it's a bigger demographic behind that, or it's a guaranteed demographic behind that.
 I prefer to experiment and have my crowd grow with me and to reach new crowds.
 I don't just rap—I actually make music.
 That's why it takes time.
 These sonics represent me."

 The album artwork was unveiled on May 21, 2018, while the tracklist was announced three days later.